For its new mission NASA will send a robot to the surface of Titan, the moon of Saturn strongly indicated as a planet inhabited by life forms.

 What Dragonfly will do

-Dragonfly will land near the Equator of Titan, among dunes apparently composed of layers of solid hydrocarbons.
-It will be powered by plutonium like the Martian rovers, and with its eight rotors it will cover much more distance than any space predecessor.
+Dragonfly will land near Titan's equator, among dunes apparently composed of layers of solid hydrocarbons.
+It will be powered by plutonium like the Martian rovers, and with its eight rotors it will be able to cover much more distance than any space predecessor.

-Titan's atmosphere allows the robot to fly with ease, but it will also have to do so in relative autonomy as signals from Earth will take 43 minutes to reach Saturn's moon.
-It won't be exactly like flying a shooting drone, in short.
+Titan's atmosphere allows the robot to fly easily, but it will also have to do so with relative autonomy given that signals from Earth will take 43 minutes to reach Saturn's moon.
+It won't be exactly like flying a camera drone, in short.

 When in flight, the robot will analyze the Titanic atmosphere and provide aerial images.
-Most of the time it will be on the ground, analyzing the composition of the surface.
+Most of the time he will be on the ground, analyzing the composition of the surface.

-The grand finale will be on Selk Crater, the site of the ancient meteor impact, where scientists have found evidence of liquid water, organic molecules and chemical reactions.
+The grand finale will be at Selk Crater, the site of an ancient meteor impact, where scientists have found evidence of liquid water, organic molecules and chemical reactions.

 We have known each other recently

-The NASA (like humanity) did not see Titan's atmosphere until 2005, when the Huygens probe passed through the planet's orange clouds to reveal its extraordinary panorama.
+The NASA It (like humanity) didn't see Titan's atmosphere until 2005, when the Huygens probe passed through the planet's orange clouds to reveal its stunning panorama.

 "Instead of water, Titan has liquid methane," was the discovery of scientists reported on Nature.
 "Instead of silicate rocks, it has ice.
 It has no dust, it has hydrocarbon particles floating in the atmosphere."